stjet/stjet/README.md

 Hi!
-I'm a hobbyist programmer interested in cryptography in general, including cryptocurrencies.
+I'm a hobbyist programmer interested in cryptography, and image manipulation.
 Most projects and other information at https://prussia.dev